Serghei Sari Terzi – Architect in Training

 Following a 2006 visit to the Grand Canyon, Serghei Sari Terzi decided to make the big move to Phoenix from Moldova located in eastern Europe.

 In addition to a Bachelor of Finance degree (Banking and Stock Exchange) from his home country, Serghei decided to pursue an Associate Degree in Architecture.
-He’s currently completing his Master of Architecture at Arizona State University.
-Married to Olga who came to the U.S. with him, they have a daughter, Valeria, who is the first “first generation” US Citizen in his family.
+He recently completed his Master of Architecture at Arizona State University.
+Married to Olga who came to the U.S. with him, they have a daughter, Valeria, who is a first generation U.S. Citizen in his family.
 His journey into architecture is so fascinating, I’ll let him share it in his own words.
 But first…you might want to grab a tissue.

 “When I came to the United States for the first time, I was very impressed with the architecture here.
 Skyscrapers, highway bridges, and huge airports were something that I had never seen in my life.
 I could not believe that these were man-made structures.
 So, despite the fact that I had a different professional background, I decided to start a new life here and I set a brand new goal for myself to become an architect — no matter how long it takes.
 I wanted to be a person who designs those amazing buildings.
 So today, I’m as close to my dream as ever.
 I will soon receive my Master’s degree in Architecture, I work at Drewett Works — one of the best architectural firms in the U.S., and I finally do what I love.”